jayaram-yalla/ADO_REPO_DATA_EXTRACTOR/README.md

 # ADO REPO DATA EXTRACTOR

-using the script we can pull all the below information from ADO.
+using the script we can pull all the following information from ADO.
 `
 REPO NAME,REPO ID,PROJECT NAME,PROJECT ID,REPO URL,REPO DEFAULT BRANCH,REPO DISABLED STATE,PROJECT DESCRIPTION,LANUGAGE STACK,TOTAL NUMBER OF FILES
 `